 We know that 16% of food UK households purchase goes to waste, with 38 million wheelie bins of food binned each year.
 That’s why as well as our commitment to reduce waste across our own operations, we know that helping shoppers to reduce the food waste at home is really important too.

-For example, their ultimate leftover hacks are full of recipe inspirations to help households turn potentially wasted food into delicious meals.
+For example, their are full of recipe inspirations to help households turn potentially wasted food into delicious meals.
 In December 2020, Hellmann’s partnered with FareShare and the Nintendo game Animal Crossing to create ‘Hellmann’s Island’.
 Helping to raise awareness of food waste in a virtual world, visitors to the island could donate spoiled turnips which equated to real meals donated to those most in need, with 50,000 meals donated in total, as well as receiving some festive food waste tips.